WordPress/blueprints/blueprints/my-wordpress/submitting-plugins-and-apps.md

 	- Any optional external service requirement is visible to the user.
 	- The uninstall/deactivate path does not leave the site broken.

+The pull request will run a GitHub Action that validates the My WordPress and app catalog JSON files.

 ## Open the Pull Request

-Submit a pull request against the `wordpress/blueprints` repository.
+[Open a pull request](https://github.com/WordPress/blueprints/compare) against the `wordpress/blueprints` repository.

 Include: